 Tips for Worm Farming in Cold Weather

 The first step in vermicomposting when it’s cold is to stop feeding the worms.
 When the temperature lowers, they stop eating and any food leftovers may rot, encouraging organisms that can cause disease.
-The idea is simply to allow them to live through the winter, not have them create more compost.
+The idea is simply to allow them to live through the winter, don’t have them create more compost.

-Insulate the compost heap with 2 to 3 feet of leaves or hay, then cover the pile with a waterproof tarp.
+Insulate the compost heap with 2 to 3 feet (60 to 90 cm.) of leaves or hay, then cover the pile with a waterproof tarp.
 This will keep in the warmer air and keep out snow, ice, and rain.
 Try burying leftover cooked rice in the compost before covering it.
 The rice will break down, creating heat during the chemical process.
 As soon as the weather warms to above 55 degrees F. (12 C.), uncover the pile and feed the worms to help them recover.